UniversalScientificTechnologies/LABDOS01/README.md

 LABDOS01 aims to make an open-source, accessible, high-quality, reliable, and simple measuring device - a radiation energy spectrometer for the scientific community.

 LABDOS01 can function on its own but requires an external power supply.
-A computer is only required to visualize the recorded data.
+A computer is only needed to visualize the recorded data.
 The device is not intended for outdoor use (it is not waterproof).
 Instead of that, it is intended to be used as an experimental device with the same internals as its application-specific variants like:

  * [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) - Outdoor and stand-alone ionizing radiation detector